ppoiissbsjksms/nkn-commercial/README.md

 Please read the script and understand the command before use.

 Thanks to no112358/ALLinONE-nknnode.
 This script is modified from no112358/ALLinONE-nknnode's script.
+Please visit https://forum.nkn.org/t/allinone-nknnode-script-deploy-nodes-faster-with-your-own-chaindb/2753 for more details of create your own ChainDB host server.

 ## Feature:
 - Install nkn-commercial automatically at first boot.
 (No need to login root to install)